SNOMED-Documents/snomed-editorial-guide/observable-entity-and-microbiology-test-results.md

   *     * LOINC provides microbiology reporting codes with attributes including the _property_ through the use of _PRID_(presence or identity) and the _scale_ through the use of _NOM_ (nominal or categorical response that does not have a natural ordering) as the result value (typically the name of organism).
     * Use of organism concepts in combination with such LOINC codes implies that a specific organism is seen, detected, identified, isolated, or present.

+On its own, an organism concept can only indicate the definition of that organism.
+Its detection or presence can only be implied when it is paired with other information that may come from the electronic health application and/or from the LOINC observation.

 ## Organism X or organism Y

 Use organism X or organism Y when a laboratory report indicates a single isolate is assumed, but the lab is unable (for any reason) to differentiate the result instance.